What is the difference between Chinese bonsai and a Japanese bonsai tree? First of all the name, Chinese "bonsai" are known as penjing.

+Both are outstanding examples of an exotic Asian living art form.
 Fortunately, it is not important to know the difference, in order to enjoy them!

 If you decide to create a penjing, just remember there is more to it than just making a weird looking tree or adding a rock or two!

 To read more about Chinese penjing, especially if you enjoy seeing the use of rocks and stones go to Rock Penjing page.